What’s A Session Like?

 - coaching of new skills

-- We use talking therapies that are solution focused derived from our Clinical Therapy and Solution Focused Counselling
+- use solution-focused talking therapies derived from our Clinical Therapy and Solution Focused Counselling

-- Do work that changes how we process information at a subconscious level utilising talking therapies and coaching
+- create change in how we process information at a subconscious level utilising talking therapies and coaching

 - schedule a follow up

-Clients are not being taught to manage anxiety rather the anxiety is removed so they no longer have it.
+Clients are not being taught to manage anxiety rather the anxiety is partially or fully removed so they no longer have those issues.
 Removing the anxiety takes around 1 hour.

 What do clients typically experience after completing the Shinnick Method – Rapid Anxiety Coaching?